-Blanched lettuce remains crunchy
+Keep the lettuce crunchy

-Timing is crucial.
+Timing is crucial when blanching lettuce leaves.
 Nothing is worse than a plate of soggy lettuce.
 So make sure you keep some of its crunchiness.
-Here is my tricks to achieve the best result:
+To achieve the best result, follow these tips:

-Oyster sauce can be “vegetarian”
+Oyster sauce can be vegetarian

 Obviously, this lettuce with oyster sauce dish can not be considered as vegetarian since it contains oyster extracts.
 But I’ve got good news!
 If you wish, use vegetarian oyster flavoured sauce instead.
 It’s made from the essence of shiitake mushrooms and tastes nice too.